 Currently, three hemp products are designated as Generally Recognized as Safe (GRAS) – they are (1) hulled hemp seeds, (2) hemp seed protein powder, and (3) hemp seed oil.
 These three products, which are all from the seed of the hemp plant, contain only trace amounts of extracts like THC and CBD and have been evaluated by the FDA.
 These three products can be sold as food or added as ingredients to foods and sold in Minnesota.

 Hemp ingredients that come from hemp plant parts other than the seeds are not allowed as food ingredients.
 This includes the flower of the hemp plant.
 These non-seed ingredients are not allowed regardless of whether they are added to the food item by a manufacturer, retailer, or by the consumer.
-Illegal ingredients may be labeled or named as THC, hemp extract, full spectrum CBD oil, PCR extracts, or CBD oil.
+Non-allowable food ingredients may be labeled or named as THC, hemp extract, full spectrum CBD oil, PCR extracts, or CBD oil.

 FDA is responsible for evaluating products to determine if they are safe for human consumption.
 At this time, FDA has stated that cannabinoids are not acceptable food additives.
 Since Minnesota adopts federal regulations and associated statements and guidance documents regarding wholesale food production and distribution, the federal regulations apply in Minnesota as well.
 Minnesota retailers must comply with the Minnesota Food Code, which is also based on federal regulations.
 Minnesota Administrative Rule “Food Additives” states that food must not contain unapproved food additives, substances, or additives that exceed amounts specified in the Code of Federal Regulations.